Maxtermax/hermes-io-docs/docs/api/basic/useObserver.md

 ```

 ### generate hook (optional)
-To simply things you can generate the observer file using [hermes-io-cli](https://www.npmjs.com/package/hermes-io-cli#use-observer)
+To simply things you can generate a custom hook by using [hermes-io-cli](https://www.npmjs.com/package/hermes-io-cli#use-observer)
 ```
 hermes-io-cli --root="./src" --hook="useCounter"
 ```

 ## Fine grained updates
-`hermes-io` allows smart and details updates by taking the responsibility of component communication, using an observable architecture this is an interesting alternative to: `prop drilling`, `Flux Pattern`, `useContext`.
+`hermes-io` allows smart and details updates by taking the responsibility of components communications, an observable architecture like this is an interesting alternative to: `prop drilling`, `Redux`, `useContext`.

 Let's explore this concept by the following example: